 Online Bachelor’s Programs

 A bachelor’s degree — whether it’s earned in person or online, can open doors when it comes to employment opportunities.
-According to the National Centre for Education Statistics, the employment rate among 25 to 34 year olds with a bachelor’s degree in the U.S. was at 86% in 2021 compared with the 72% employment rate for those with a high school degree.
-A bachelors degree can also lead to a higher salary.
-In 2021, bachelor’s degree holders earned a median of nearly $1200 per week, compared with associate degree holder at about $860 weekly and $730 week for those with a high school diploma.
+According to the National Centre for Education Statistics, U.S. bachelor’s degree holders aged 25 to 34 had an 86% employment rate in 2021, compared with 72% for those with just a high school degree.
+A bachelor’s degree can also lead to a higher salary.
+In 2021, bachelor’s degree holders earned a median of nearly $1,200 per week, compared with associate degree holder at about $860 weekly and $730 week for those with a high school diploma.

 In 2022, about 5.5 million undergraduate students enrolled in at least one online course and two million enrolled exclusively in online classes, the National Center for Education Statistics reports.
-The curriculum for an online bachelor’s degree typically matched the on campus curricullum at the same school, and the degree itself typically won’t state the format in which it was earned.
-So you don’t need to worry!
+The curriculum for an online bachelor’s degree typically matched the on campus curriculum at the same school, and the degree itself typically won’t state the format in which it was earned.
+So you don’t need to work about how respected your online degree will be.
 Students in an online program usually earn the same degree as the on-campus students.

 Online Graduate Degrees

-In fall 2021, more than 1.1M students at the graduate level enroll in an online course, with about 869000 enrolling exclusively in distance courses.
-In certain fields – such as nursing – a master’s degree is required for some jobs, whereas in others, this credential isn’t necessarily required but can lead to management-level roles and higher salaries, and partial and full online degrees exist at both the master’s and doctoral levels.
+Graduate degrees are more specialized and a prospective master’s degree applicant generally needs to have completed an undergraduate degree first.
+While bachelor’s degrees often require students take general education classes in addition to coursework for their major, graduate level degrees typically focus on a particular area of study — such as engineering, business, health, public service, or education.

-Unlike bachelor’s degrees, which often make students take general education requirements as well as coarses focusing on their major, graduate level degrees often focus on a particular area of study – such as engineering, business, health, public service, or education.
-A prospective master’s degree students generally needs to have an under-graduate degree to apply.
+In fall 2021, more than 1.1 million students at the graduate level enrolled in an online course, with about 869,000 enrolling exclusively in distance courses.
+Partial and full online degrees exist at both the master’s and doctoral levels.
+In certain fields — such as nursing — a master’s degree is required for some jobs.
+In others, this credential isn’t necessarily required but can lead to management-level roles and higher salaries.

-In 2021, master’s degree holders earned a median weekly income of $1,434, which is higher than the median among bachelor’s degree holders at 1,198.
-The Bureau of Labour Statistics reports that employment in master’s level occupations is expected to increase by almost 17 percent between 2021 and 2016, which is faster than any other education level.
+In 2021, master’s degree holders earned a median weekly income of $1,434, which is higher than the median of $1,198 among bachelor’s degree holders.
+The Bureau of Labor Statistics reports that employment in master’s level occupations is expected to increase by almost 17 percent between 2021 and 2016, which is faster than any other education level.
 Meanwhile, the BLS projects that employment in doctoral- and professional-level jobs will rise by about 13 percent.

-Similar to online bachelor’s degrees, an online master’s degree help students switch career fields or attain higher roles in their current industry.
-However, given that certain graduate programs required applicants to have an undergraduate degree in a specific discipline to enroll, a prospective student may need to earn a second bachelor’s degree as opposed to a master’s to enter into a new field.
-This will very depending on the industry.
+Like an online bachelor’s degree, an online master’s degree can help students switch career fields or attain higher roles in their current industry.
+However, since some graduate programs require applicants to have an undergraduate degree in a specific discipline to enroll, a prospective student may need to earn a second bachelor’s degree as opposed to a master’s in order to enter a new field.
+This requirement varies by industry.

-Online Colleges by state Near Me
+Staying Local With Online Degrees